 Scent can explain why a cat that stayed home might be aggressive toward a cat that went out.
 But the returning cat can also be the instigator.
 If this cat is very stressed after the trip, other pets and human family are at risk of redirected aggression.
 Redirected aggression happens when a cat becomes amped up or frightened but can’t lash out at their target.
 Instead, they turn on whatever or whoever is closest.

 While issues after a vet visit are common, they can be avoided.
 Taking steps to ensure a vet visit is as calm and stress free as possible will decrease the risk of redirected aggression.
 After the visit, re-introducing your cat into your home slowly will keep the peace.

 Bring your cat, in their carrier, straight to a quiet room away from other pets.
 Give them a litter box, water, food, and a familiar bed.
 Open the carrier door but don’t force them out or worry if they want to hide for a while.
 As your cat settles in again, offer them a short play session and attention if they want it.

 Just giving your returning cat time alone to groom will help with the problem of unfamiliar scents.
-You can aid in the process by simply petting, which adds your scent on the cat’s fur.
-Or find a blanket or towel that your cats lay on and gently rub it on the returning cat (as long as the cat is calm with this).
+You can aid in the process by simply petting, which adds your scent on the cat’s fur, if your cat is comfortable with that.
+Or find a blanket or towel that your cats previously laid on and encourage the returning cat to rub on it.

 Watch for Tension

 Give the cats at least an hour or two apart before letting them back together.
 Don’t force them together but allow them to see each other at a distance.
 If there are no signs of trouble, have a group play session or treat time.
+If they seem unsure of each other, separate them again and try again in another couple hours.
+Keep each visit short and fun.
 Continue to monitor for tension until the cats are treating each other normally.